koraytugay/koraytugay.github.io/content/various/maven.md

 </dl>

 __Heads Up!__ A build lifecycle is an abstract concept and __cannot__ be directly executed.
 What can be executed is either a __lifecycle phase__ or a __goal__.

+For all phases of the lifecycles, see the [Lifecycle Reference](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference).

 ```bash
 mvn default